Language

 What is Ohm's Law?

-Ohm's Law states that the voltage across a conductor is directly proportional to the current flowing through it, with resistance as the constant of proportionality: V = I × R. This fundamental law applies to most electrical circuits and components, forming the foundation of electrical engineering and circuit analysis.
+Ohm's Law states that the voltage across a conductor is directly proportional to the current through it, with resistance as the constant of proportionality: V = I × R. It applies to most everyday electrical circuits and components.

 What is the Power Wheel?

-The Power Wheel (also called the Ohm's Law Wheel) is a circular diagram that combines Ohm's Law (V = IR) with the power equation (P = VI) to show all 12 formulas for calculating V, I, R, and P. Each quadrant of the wheel contains three formulas for one parameter, making it easy to find the right equation for any calculation.
+The Power Wheel (also called the Ohm's Law Wheel) is a circular diagram that combines Ohm's Law (V = IR) with the power equation (P = VI) to show all 12 formulas for V, I, R, and P. Each quadrant holds three formulas for one quantity.

 Why can I only enter two values?

-In a simple circuit, any two of the four quantities (V, I, R, P) uniquely determine the other two through mathematical relationships.
-Entering more than two values would either be redundant or create contradictions in the calculations.
-The calculator enforces this principle by keeping only the two most recent inputs, ensuring accurate and consistent results.
+In a simple circuit, any two of the four quantities (V, I, R, P) uniquely determine the other two.
+Entering a third value would be redundant or contradictory, so the calculator keeps only the two most recent inputs and clears the oldest.

 Why does entering 0 not produce a result?